Person struck by stray bullet after nearby dispute in Iowa City

-IOWA CITY, Iowa (KCRG) - One person received minor injuries after being struck by a stray bullet on the south side of Iowa City on Wednesday afternoon, according to law enforcement officials.
+One person received minor injuries after being struck by a stray bullet on the south side of Iowa City on Wednesday afternoon, according to law enforcement officials.

 At around 12:15 p.m., the Iowa City Police Department received reports from several people of hearing gunshots in the 2200 block of Taylor Drive.
 Officers described an ongoing dispute that had escalated to the point where at least one person involved apparently shot at a group of people.
 The group had vacated before police made it to the scene.